Personal Learning Program Review

 In 2022, SD74 reviewed the current inventory of iPads and laptops and restructured the way they were distributed throughout the District.
 This discussion allowed the District to provide ready access to iPad technology at all grades.
 Teachers and students have the tools available when necessary.
 Through advancements in technology and peripherals, the District was able to change its typical yearly ordering model, reduce the number of laptops that were being used for student learning, and focus on providing the opportunity for all students to use a device.
 Through this practice, the integration of technological resources in the classroom has greatly increased.

-The number of iPads purchased each year is dictated by a number of factors including the number of grades that are participating, the number of new enrollments, the number of devices that need to be replaced each year, the numbers that are needed for a rental fleet, and those that were at end of life.
+The number of iPads purchased each year is dictated by several factors, including the number of grades that are participating, the number of new enrollments, the number of devices that need to be replaced each year, the number that are needed for a rental fleet, and those that are at the end of life.

 The following grade shows data to see the changes in prices of the equipment, cases and warranties that are all part of this program.
 Cost and Return on Investment are essential factors to consider in any decision.
 Through this analysis, we are able to see how prices for each component have fluctuated through the years.